russellmsilva/MazeMappingRobot/milestone1.md

     }

 [Here](https://youtu.be/_kyliNbJiFA) is a video of the robot following a figure eight.
+We later adjusted the back sensor positions and increased the turning speed.
+[Here](https://youtu.be/0ZVRnUeEuHg) is our slightly speedier robot.